michalbe/mibbu/README.md

 ### Change Log ###

+2011 06 12 - **0.3/arkansas** (5.89 KB, gzip 2.37 KB)

+* every method now return itself when you call it with parameters (like .speed(3)) so it's possile to connect multiple methods into one chain (like background.speed(4).direction(-20)).
+Methods called without arguments returns value of given metod (like background.speed() return the speed of the background)

 2011 06 12 - **0.2.4/annefrank** (5.57 KB, gzip 2.30 KB) by [MartinDoms](https://github.com/MartinDoms)

 * background direction could be now specified in both, strings ("N", "S", "E", "W") and numbers (radians)